-Addisu Messele, the first person of sub-Saharan African ancestry elected to the Israeli Parliament, was born on June 16, 1961 in the Gondar region of Ethiopia to a Beta Israel (Jewish) family.
-As a student in the late 1970s, he became an active member of the Ethiopian People’s Revolutionary Party and had to flee the country when the communist ruling junta, under Lt.
-Colonel Mengistu Haile Mariam, began to persecute this political organization.
-After crossing the border illegally into Sudan, he joined members of Beta Israel who took a similar rout in anticipation of being secretly transported to Israel.
+Addisu Messele, the first person of sub-Saharan African ancestry elected to the Israeli Parliament, was born on June 16, 1961, in the Gondar region of Ethiopia to a Beta Israel (Jewish) family.
+As a student in the late 1970s, he became an active member of the Ethiopian People’s Revolutionary Party.
+He fled the country when the communist ruling junta, under Lt.
+Colonel Mengistu Haile Mariam, began to persecute the organization.
+After crossing the border illegally into Sudan, he joined members of Beta Israel who took a similar route in anticipation of being secretly transported to Israel.
 He arrived with them in Israel in 1980.
-Gaining a BA in social work from Bar Ilan University, Messele became a community worker and activist within the Jewish Ethiopian immigrant community, which after two massive airlifts, in 1984-1985 and 1991, had grown to approximately 55,000.
+After earning a B.A. in social work from Bar Ilan University, Messele became a community worker and activist within the Jewish Ethiopian immigrant community, which had grown to approximately 55,000 after airlifts in 1984-1985 and 1991.

-In January 1996, Messele was one of the most outspoken leaders of the Beta Israel’s painful protest against the Israeli health ministry policy of discarding all blood donations made by members of this immigrant community, due to the high rate of AIDS carriers among them.
-The publicity this campaign brought him, coupled with a split within the by-far larger Russian immigrant community in Israel, helped him win the candidacy traditionally reserved for an immigrant representative on the Labor-Party electoral list for the 1996 elections.
+In January 1996, Messele was one of the most outspoken leaders of the Beta Israel’s protest against the Israeli health ministry’s policy of discarding all blood donations made by members of this immigrant community, citing the rate of AIDS carriers among them.
+The publicity this campaign, coupled with a split within the by-far larger Russian immigrant community in Israel, helped him win the candidacy traditionally reserved for an immigrant representative on the Labor-Party electoral list for the 1996 elections.
 Elected that year, Messele became the first member of Ethiopian descent in the Knesset (the Israeli parliament).
 Since then there have been two additional Ethiopian Knesset Members.
-As a Knesset Member for three years (June 1996 – June 1999), Messele served on its House, Immigration and Absorption, and Labor and Welfare committees.
+As a Knesset Member for three years (June 1996 – June 1999), Messele served on its House, Immigration and Absorption and Labor and Welfare committees.

-In March 1999, after loosing the Labor primaries for the upcoming elections, Messele joined two other bolting party members to form a new party, Am Ehad (One Nation).
-Although a One Nation candidate for the 1999 and 2003 elections, and an active party member since, even after that party merged back into the Labor party, he has not been re-elected to the Knesset.
+In March 1999, after losing the Labor primaries for the upcoming elections, Messele joined two other bolting party members to form a new party, Am Ehad (One Nation).
+Although an Am Ehad candidate for the 1999 and 2003 elections, Messele was not re-elected to the Knesset.
 Am Ehad merged back into the Labor party in 2005.